manisa1/it-thesis/README.md

-# A Study on Robust Recommender System using Disentangled Contrastive Collaborative Filtering (DCCF)
+# Comparative Study of Recommendation System Robustness Under Dynamic Exposure Bias

 IT Thesis Project - Data Science

-This thesis investigates the robustness of Disentangled Contrastive Collaborative Filtering (DCCF) under dynamic noise conditions.
-While DCCF was designed to handle noise in recommendation systems, it assumes noise patterns remain static during training.
-Our research explores how DCCF performs when noise distributions change dynamically over time and proposes a static confidence denoiser with burn-in scheduling to improve robustness.
+This thesis presents a comprehensive comparative study of recommendation system robustness under dynamic exposure bias.
+We systematically evaluate 6 state-of-the-art recommendation models (spanning 2019-2025) under realistic noise conditions that simulate real-world scenarios like fake reviews, viral content manipulation, and algorithm changes.

-Implementation Note: This project uses a custom PyTorch framework designed specifically for this robustness study, providing full control over the experimental design and transparent implementation of DCCF concepts without relying on external frameworks.
+Implementation Note: This project uses a custom PyTorch framework designed specifically for this comparative robustness study, providing full control over the experimental design and transparent implementation of all baseline models without relying on external frameworks.

 ## Table of Contents